-My stage director/mentor/friend Joe Ferrell had a birthday a while back.
+My stage director/mentor/friend Joe Ferrell is having another birthday.

 I gather he’s getting old.

 I’ve read a bunch of Joe tributes from various actors and students and friends.
 I am impressed by their reminiscences and the life-changing echoes of those reminiscences.

 I have some reminiscences of my own, of course…some might get us arrested…

 For some inexplicable reason (at least to me) Lily Tomlin came to the Guignol Theatre at the University of Kentucky one evening and practiced a reading of the beginnings of a new one-person play.
 She was the “one-person”…go figure.
 It was free and the house was packed…go figure.
 I was on the front row.
 Thus, Lily Tomlin spit on me.
 I didn’t shower for two weeks.
 My social life plunged from pitiful to non-existent…go figure.

 The next day, Ms. Tomlin held a q&a in the Laboratory Theatre (now the Briggs) for the Theatre Department students.
 I took the day off from work and lurked in the back of the house (sans shower remember).
 Joe Ferrell was the moderator of the session.

 Commenting on the barrenness of the stage – nuthin’ – no chairs, no stools, — nuthin’, Joe introduced Ms. Tomlin and suggested that they simply sit on the edge of the stage.
 Ms. Tomlin’s eyes twinkled a challenge echoed by her voice; “I’ll sit on the edge if you will.”